MaxHalford/maxhalford.github.io/content/blog/sklearn-text-classifier-memory-footprint.md

 The performance is (slightly) better!
 The intention of this pruning process was not to improve the model, but it did.
 That's the magic of regularization for you.
 Indeed, the pruning process we've applied boils down to [sparsity regularisation](https://www.wikiwand.com/en/Regularization_(mathematics)#/Regularizers_for_sparsity).

-Let's now see the memory usage of the pruned model.
+Let's now see the memory footprint of the pruned model.

 ```py
 for name, step in model.steps: